framedsc/Sitesource/markdown/contribute.md

 If you're interested in writing a guide for the site, please [download this template](https://mega.nz/file/rU8znZLT#gf0ifHl5hH3m8Hg44FVQQZkx8Cr4lGZB-yX8pZWJvPk).
 It contains everything you need to get started - a Markdown template for a game guide and a .PSD + font file to generate a header.
 There are two versions of guide templates, one for [PC guides](./Gameguides.htm) and one for [Console guides](./Consoleguides.htm).

 We recommend writing with [Visual Studio Code](https://vscode.dev/) as it has a Markdown preview similar to how the site looks.
 The site is built with DocNet, however, which includes Markdown extensions not found in the VS Code preview.
-Learn more about [DocNet's additional features](http://fransbouma.github.io/DocNet/WritingcontentusingMarkdown.htm).
+Learn more about [DocNet's additional features](http://fransbouma.github.io/DocNet/WritingcontentusingMarkdown.htm), or continue reading to learn about some handy formatting features.

 The site also supports HTML in Markdown if you want the formatting of your guides to be a little fancier.
 The centred text above was written in the .MD like so: